BridgesLab/CushingAcromegalyStudy/scripts/goseq_analysis.md

 To analyse these, we used the goseq package (<a href="">Young et al. 2010</a>), using the wallenius approximation to determine significantly enriched GO (<a href="http://dx.doi.org/10.1038/75556">Botstein et al. 2000</a>) or KEGG (<a href="http://dx.doi.org/10.1093/nar/gkr988">Kanehisa et al. 2011</a>) terms.

+This analysis uses the GO database updated with the datestamp 20130907 downloaded from ftp://ftp.geneontology.org/pub/go/godatabase/archive/latest-lite/.
+The KEGG database was downloaded from ftp://ftp.genome.jp/pub/kegg/genomes with a datestamp of 2011-Mar15.

 This analysis included the 16 significant cushing transcripts (17 genes) and the 103 significant acromegaly transcripts (104 genes).
 We did not separate upregulated genes from downregulated genes in this analysis.